-In 2008, the Foundation executed a non-cancelable operating lease for rental of office space at 55 Park Place that was originally set to expire on March 31, 2019.
+In 2008, the Foundation executed a non-cancelable operating lease for rental of office space that was originally set to expire on March 31, 2019.
 The lease granted the Foundation an abatement of the first 10 installments of monthly rent totaling \$253,905.
-In 2014, to meet program needs, the Foundation leased additional space at 55 Park Place and this lease revision also included certain rent abatement provisions.
-In accordance with applicable accounting standards, the Foundation is recognizing rental expense on a straight-line basis based on the total cash payments to be made over the life of the lease, therefore, this rent abatement is being amortized over the life of the lease.
+In 2014, to meet program needs, the Foundation leased additional space and this lease revision also included certain rent abatement provisions.
 On June 1, 2015, the Foundation entered into another lease revision which provided additional space and included a clause allowing for early termination of the entire lease by the Foundation by providing the Landlord 180 days' notice.
 In 2016, the Foundation exercised this termination option.
-Lease payments will continue until December of 2016 at which time any remaining unamortized rent abatement will be recognized as a reduction of rent expense by the Foundation.
+Lease payments continued until December of 2016, at which time the remaining unamortized rent abatement was recognized as a reduction of rent expense by the Foundation.